Folakunmi21/marketing-campaign-predictor-lambda/README.md

 # Marketing Campaign Predictor - Lambda

 This is the serverless version of [marketing-campaign-predictor](https://github.com/Folakunmi21/marketing-campaign-predictor) deployed on AWS Lambda with Docker containers.
-Predicts customer response to marketing campaigns using machine learning in a serverless architecture.
+This model predicts customer response to marketing campaigns using machine learning in a serverless architecture.

 ## Overview